-A Southern favorite, black-eyed peas are served traditionally on New Year’s Day black eyed peas recipe to bring good luck.
+A Southern favorite, black eyed peas are served traditionally on New Year’s Day this New Year Blackeyed Peas recipe is said to bring good luck.
 While there are variety of stories for the symbolism of black-eyed peas each communicates new hope for good things yet to come.
 If you don’t have time to soak the peas overnight, don’t worry.
 Just follow this 3-hour recipe for a delicious as well as lucky dish.

 Total time: 3 hours